 Dialectical Behavioral Therapy, or DBT, is a type of behavioral therapy that helps those struggling with emotion regulation, interpersonal effectiveness and distress tolerance issues.
 While it is very effective at treating those diagnosed with borderline personality disorder (BPD), it can also be very effective at treating those with depression, anxiety, PTSD, eating disorders, substance use and a variety of other symptoms.
 In fact, the skills taught in the group can be effective for almost any individual.

 DBT was created by Marsha Linehan in the 1980’s after she recognized that the strategies used in Cognitive Behavioral Therapy (CBT) weren’t always effective at treating people with Borderline Personality Disorder.
 DBT adds mindfulness and validation practices to existing behavior and emotional modification strategies, balancing the need for both acceptance AND change, two opposing forces.
-In DBT, clients are taught a number of skills that help reduce self-harming behaviors and allow clients to feel a better sense of emotional control and interpersonal effectiveness.
+In DBT, clients are taught a number of skills that help reduce self-harming behaviors and dysregulation, allowing clients to feel a better sense of emotional control and interpersonal effectiveness.
 Clients are also taught ways to recognize unskillful behaviors and more effective coping tools by practicing mindfulness and awareness.
 DBT differs from other form of treatment since it is more structured, requires tracking emotions and behaviors and requires a very active effort on the part of the participant.

 Borderline Personality Disorder (BPD) is characterized by a pervasive pattern of instability in emotions, interpersonal relationships, self-image, and affects.
 It is usually present starting in early adulthood and in a variety of contexts.
 Many individuals diagnosed with BPD have a high degree of instability in their relationships, they may engage in self-harming behaviors, and generally experience a high degree of emotional suffering.
 One is not required to meet the criteria for BPD to participate in the DBT group.